scawful/yaze/docs/contributing.md

 ## Testing Facilities

 The project includes the `yaze_test` target which defines unit tests and an integration test window.
 The unit tests make use of GoogleTest and GoogleMock.
-The integration test window is an ImGui window build out of the yaze::app::core::Controller and yaze::test::integration::TestEditor.
+The integration test window is an ImGui window build out of the yaze::core::Controller and yaze::test::integration::TestEditor.
 The integration test window can be accessed by passing the argument `integration` to the target.

 New modules should define unit tests in the `src/test` directory and integration tests in the `src/test/integration` directory.
 The `yaze_test` target will automatically include all tests in these directories.